 Explain your desired tone to your ghostwriter.

 You might want a dark tone or a light tone.
-You have some other tone in mind.
+Fantasy fiction often has some of both.
+You might have some other tone in mind.
 Optimistic or pessimistic.
 Happily ever after or confusing.

 Make sure your writer knows the tone you want to set.